bepposax/minesweeper-tui/README.md

 - `make run`: Runs the program.
 - `make clean`: Deletes the executable file.

-Note: This program has been tested on a Unix-like system with GCC installed.
+Note: This program has been tested on Windows Subsystem for Linux (WSL) with GCC installed.
 Compatibility with other systems may vary.

 Feel free to modify the code and customize the game according to your preferences.